Instructional Policies and Operational Responsibil

-As stated in the current General Catalog, you should initiate an administrative withdrawal when, in your opinion, a student has missed so many classes he/she will not meet minimum course objectives.
+As stated in the current General Catalog, students may be administratively withdrawn from the course when absences become excessive as defined in the course syllabus.
 The student will receive an “X” or “F” on his/her transcript instead of a “W.”

 A student may be reinstated, with the approval of the appropriate instructor, into a class from which he has been administratively withdrawn.
 A student must initiate a request for reinstatement within seven (7) days of the official date of drop by personally contacting the instructor involved.

 If you have any questions regarding the Administrative Withdrawal/Reinstatement policy, please contact the Dean of Admissions and Records, Registrar, or Associate Registrar.

 Each student at South Plains College is assigned a full-time faculty member as an advisor.
 The advisor is a faculty member in the program area in which the student is majoring.
 However, during any given semester, a student may take (a) class (es) taught only by part-time instructors.
 In order to provide better service to the student, it is important that these faculty members have a good understanding of the College and the resources available for a student in need.